kilpkonn/msc-thesis/main.typ

   image("fig/time.png", width: 90%),
   caption: [
     Execution time of the algorithm is linear in the search depth.
-    Slope = .., standard deviation =  ...
+    Slope = 9.6, standard deviation =  8.8ms
   ],
 ) <term-search-depth-time>
 #todo("Standard deviation -> rmse for line, add to caption. say red ")
 #todo("try to refactor to shorter sentences from here on..")
 We can see that increasing the search depth over two can actually have somewhat negative effects.
-The search will take longer and there will be more terms which can often mean more irrelevant suggestions as the syntactic matches and holes filled are growing really slowly.
+The search will take longer and there will be more terms.
+This however, often means more irrelevant suggestions.
+By examining the fraction of holes filled and holes filled with syntactic match we see that both have reached a plateaus at depth 2.
+From that we conclude that we are mostly increasing the amount of irrelavant suggestions.

-In @term-search-depth-accuracy we can see the holes filled and syntactic matches almost stalling after 2nd iteration but time increasing linearly in @term-search-depth-time.
+In @term-search-depth-accuracy we can see that the fraction of holes filled has stalled after 2nd iteration, but time keeps increasing linearly in @term-search-depth-time.

 #figure(
   placement: auto,